lmurawsk/docker_jupyter/README.md

 # Jupyter Server
-Jupyter Notebook and Jupyter Server
+Jupyter Notebook and Jupyter Lab servers

 ## What it Gives You
 * Jupyter Notebook and Jupyter Lab